-The decision to get out of your house and walk hundreds of kilometres to do the "Caminho", is like a seed, it can germinate… It’s like travelling to the moon and contemplating the Earth.
-When we get away from home and examine our lives from a distance, we see things in a different perspective and we realise what is really important in our lives.
-It’s possible that this is the biggest challenge of your life, so be well-prepared!
-When you decide to go on a pilgrimage, you are getting out of your comfortable and safety zone and opening yourself to what the "Caminho" has to offer.
-You can learn how to do a pilgrimage in two ways: “With pain or with love”.
-The school of the "Caminho" teaches with “pain” and leaves its unforgettable lessons imprinted on your body.
-This site was created to help you prepare your "Caminho" with “love”, gathering thousands of kilometres of joys, setbacks and shared experiences from other pilgrims.
-The more committed you are to your preparation, the easier it will be to accept the "Caminho", because you know that you have done everything in your power to do a Good Way (Bom Caminho).
+You can learn to go on a pilgrimage in two ways: “With pain or with love”.
+The caminho teaches with pain and leaves its unforgettable lessons imprinted on your body.
+This site has been created to help you prepare for your caminho with love and gather thousands of miles of joys, setbacks and shared experiences from other pilgrims.
+The more committed you are to your preparation, the easier it will be to accept the caminho, because you know that you have done everything in your power to have a Good Caminho (Bom Caminho).

 "Where there is a will there is a way.”"

 All those that are on a journey to a Holy Place on foot, by bicycle, donkey or horse, with a humble and open heart, are pilgrims because they are going to a Sanctuary.
-If they were going to a mountain, they would be climbers, to the bottom of the sea, divers.
-With or without faith, something draws the pilgrims to the Sanctuaries.
+If they were going to a mountain, they would be climbers, and to the bottom of the sea, divers.
+Whether with or without faith, there is something that draws pilgrims to Sanctuaries.

 The origin of the word “Pilgrim”, derives from the joining of two Latin words “Per” = through and “egre” = field/land, “One that goes through the fields”.
 "Pilgrim" also means foreigner, a person that goes beyond his border.
 (Example: the Mayflower Pilgrims)

-When looking for “Caminhos” towards Fátima and Santiago, you will find other routes, created for tourists and lacking the Spirit of the Pilgrim, aimed for turigrinos” (= tourist + pilgrim) going round leading them through the shopping shrines, disregarding the physical effort of the journey.
+When looking for caminhos towards Fátima and Santiago, you will find other routes, created for tourists and lacking the Spirit of the Pilgrim, aimed for turigrinos” (= tourist + pilgrim) and these take long routes around through places for people to spend money, disregarding the physical effort of the journey.

-A normal walking day with a backpack is about 25 km, that is equal to approximately 50.000 steps.
+A normal walking day with a backpack is about 25 km, which is equal to approximately 50.000 steps.

-While on a pilgrimage, you have to learn how to divide: the long routes into short stages and the short stages into steps, what you need for the day with what is essential, the food, your encouragement and strength with the weak.
+While on a pilgrimage, you have to learn how to split: long routes into shorter stages and the short stages into steps; what you need for the day into essential items, food to share with others, your encouragement with those who are discouraged, and your strength with those that are weak.

-At first sight, the “caminho” is too long but, if you divide it into slices, it is easier to “eat…”
+At first sight, the caminho seems long but, if you divide it into slices, it is easier to disgest…

 RECIPE FOR A ”BOM CAMINHO”